benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 }
 ```

-I confess to being less than 100% confident in this implementation.
-But it does appear to work, in both .NET Core and the Framework.
+This weird code does appear to work, in both .NET Core and the Framework.
 If you see a bug in my code please do raise an issue [on GitHub](https://github.com/benjamin-hodgson/Sawmill)!